jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

-+++
+---
+title: "The Selfish  Feelings"
+heading: "Chapter 5 Part 1 of The Theory of Moral Sentiments Simplified"
-title=  "The Selfish  Feelings" heading=  "Chapter 5" description=  "The Selfish feelings are in between the Social and Unsocial feelings"
+description: "The Selfish feelings are in between the Social and Unsocial feelings"
-# of The Theory of Moral Sentiments Part 1 Section 2
-date=  2015-10-26
+date: 2022-01-27
+author: "Adam Smith"
-image=  "/covers/tms.jpg"
+image: "/covers/tms.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4"
+linkb:  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4"
-linkbtext=  "Chapter 4"
+linkbtext:  "Chapter 4"
-linkf=  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1"
+linkf:  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1"
-linkftext=  "Chapter 1"
+linkftext:  "Chapter 1"
-+++
+icon: /icons/smith.png
+---

-### The Selfish feelings are in between the Social and Unsocial feelings
+## The Selfish feelings are in between the Social and Unsocial feelings

-32 Our grief and joy of our own fortune makes up the feelings which are in between the social and unsocial ones.
+{{< s v="32" >}} Our grief and joy of our own fortune makes up the feelings which are in between the social and unsocial ones.

-These selfish feelings are=
+These selfish feelings are:
 - never so graceful as the social feelings
 - never so odious as the unsocial feelings.